Bovine Sex Club Toronto, Canada 1999

 Cool Down Cancun, Mexico 1988

 According to its history, Cancun was once home to three resident caretakers of a coconut plantation before the land was developed in the 1970s.
-Within a decade, its virgin forest and unknown shores transformed into becoming one of the most renowned resorts in Mexico.
+Within a decade, its virgin forest and unknown shores transformed into one of the most renowned resorts in Mexico.

 At the time of my stay, the coastlines were already consumed by hotels and beach resorts.
-Aside from the Maya ruins and their culture, my memory of the Yucatan Peninsula was mostly blurred by the heat.
+Aside from the Maya ruins and their culture, my memory of the Yucatan Peninsula is mostly blurred by the heat.

 Cork Factory Montréal, Canada 2011

 At the height of the potato famine in the mid-19th century, as many as 30,000 Irish immigrants arrived in Montréal each year.
 Of those who survived the fever sheds, most settled in the city’s southwest region, formerly known as Griffintown.

 Jobs were plentiful in what was Canada’s first industrial area, and over the next century, Griffintown grew into a vibrant, working-class neighbourhood.
 After the war however, the Irish began to abandon Griffintown due to economic decline, and their collapse as a tight-knit community came to a symbolic end with the demolition of St. Ann’s church in 1970.

 In October, 2012, Montréal revealed a plan to transform the area into a pleasant, family-oriented neighbourhood.
 The preservation of industrial buildings – such as the Cork Factory — will hopefully survive the city’s revitalisation plans.

 Impotence Bath, Maine USA 1996